mariosam23/oop-project/README.md

 - **Singleton**: Used for the Admin class and together with factory type classes, for memory efficiency as there is a need for only one instance of these.

----

-#### Notes
-- The official solution's code skeleton was used.
-- Chat-GPT was used to:
-  - replace nested for/while loops with streams.
-  - sort hashmaps.

----

 #### &copy; Sampetru Mario 321Ca